catalogicsoftware/kubedr/docs/userguide/source/overview.rst

 coupled with *controllers* that manage the CRs.
 There would be one controller for each CR.
-In addition to controllers, operators can also contain *webhooks* that can be used to validate the data in resources as well as to set defaults when some fields are not provided in the input.
+In addition to controllers, operators can also contain *webhooks* that can be used to validate the data in resources as well as to set defaults when some fields are not set in the resource specs.
 Our operator uses webhooks for both these purposes.

-For data transfer to S3, we currently use a tool called `restic`_ but we will be able to change the specific backup tool in a backwards compatible manner.
+For data transfer to S3, we currently use a tool called `restic`_.
+In the future, it will be possible to change the specific backup tool in a backwards compatible manner.

 .. _restic: https://restic.net